 Data for Climate Action, launched by UN Global Pulse, Western Digital, and the Skoll Global Threats Fund in 2017, sought solutions for climate change challenges.
 Eleven leading companies provided access to datasets and tools to more than 450 teams from 67 countries.
 Cash prizes were awarded to six projects, whose focus ranged from reducing air pollution to optimising seeding dates.
 The Grand Prize winner, “Electro-mobility,” used traffic data from traffic app Waze, emissions modeling, and Google’s ‘Popular Times’ to understand population movements and emissions in Mexico City.
 Using this information, the team has suggested locations for electric vehicle charging stations and three policies for reducing emissions in Mexico City.
 Some of their proposals are currently being considered by Mexico City and in discussions around the drafting of a national Mexican electro-mobility agenda.

 Big data is being used to improve public health and patient care.
 This is occurring in a variety of ways, from using machine learning and GPS to monitor and predict needs for those with dementia, to using real-time data from smart inhalers to help reduce asthma.
 Philanthropic challenge prizes are also playing a role.
 In 2013, Robert Wood Johnson Foundation, California HealthCare Foundation, the Clinton Foundation, and the Health Data Consortium teamed up with the Knight Foundation to launch a $2 million challenge for innovative uses of health data.
-The Camden Coalition Health Information Exchange in London, UK won the prize for its collaborative-data sharing effort that offers real-time access to shared medical information.
+The Camden Coalition Health Information Exchange in the US won the prize for its collaborative-data sharing effort that offers real-time access to shared medical information.
 Dr. Jeffrey Brenner who founded the Camden Coalition of Health Care Providers nine years ago, said “Sick people are getting better care.
 You don't have to repeat tests that have already been done, and you can make quicker decisions because you know what has happened recently, especially with patients who can't articulate the care they have gotten."

 A number of challenges have focused on development.
 In 2013, Orange Group and Sonatel partnered to make anonymous mobile phone data in Senegal open to researchers for the purpose of “development and welfare of the populations.”
 The first prize winner demonstrated the potential to use this mobile phone data as a proxy for energy needs and to build bottom-up demand models that can place priority on electrification of areas with scarce information on local activities.
 Also in 2013, the Gates’s Grand Challenges Explorations program, in partnership with Liquidnet for Good, awarded six nonprofit projects that aim to combine multiple datasets to help solve social problems.
 One winner, Open Humanitarian Initiative by NetHope, has built a tool to help humanitarian charities share their data more widely in real-time, which can help save more lives during disasters.